onelocalorg/ONE-mobile/README.md

 Build hanging at the very beginning?
 Run `npx react-native clean`, also creating a new Simulator.
 These are the two things that seemed to help me.

+## License

+This project is licensed under the **MIT License with a Commons Clause**.

+- **Non-commercial use only**: By default, the software may only be used for personal, educational, research, or community purposes,.
+Commercial use is prohibited without prior permission.
+- **Community Organizations**: Specific nonprofit or community organizations may request permission to use the software for fundraising or other community initiatives.
+Contact [your email] for details.
+- **Commercial Use**: Businesses or entities wishing to use this software commercially must obtain a separate commercial license.
+For inquiries, contact [your email].

+For the full text of the license, see the [LICENSE](./LICENSE) file.